 - zest from ½ organic lemon

-- Mix the oil and the sweet paprika powder in a small bowl.
-Line a baking tray with baking paper and brush it with the oil-sweet paprika mixture.
+- Oil mixture: Mix the oil and the sweet paprika powder in a small bowl.
+3 tablespoon oil + ½ teaspoon sweet paprika powder

-- Place the flour on a large plate.
+- Prepare breading stations: Place the flour on a large plate.
 Lightly beat the eggs in a shallow bowl.
 Add the lemon zest and some nutmeg.
 Place the breadcrumbs on another large plate.2 tablespoon flour + 2 eggs + zest ½ lemon + a few gratings of nutmeg + 1 cup/ 100 g breadcrumbs